-In addition, with respect to our supply chain, we continue to see some interruption out of China, primarily related to our camping and fishing products.
+In addition, with respect to our supply chain, we continue to see some interruption with a portion of our vendors.
 However, we have not yet seen a significant financial impact due to these supply chain disruptions and we are working closely with our vendors to limit the disruption.

-The extent to which the COVID-19 outbreak impacts our business, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to the duration, spread, severity and impact of the COVID-19 outbreak, the effects of the outbreak on our customers and vendors and the remedial actions and stimulus measures adopted by local and federal governments, and to what extent normal economic and operating conditions can resume.
-For more detailed information on the potential impact of COVID-19 to our business, we refer you to Item 1A, Risk Factors, "The novel coronavirus (COVID-19) pandemic, efforts to mitigate or disrupt the pandemic and related weak, or weakening of, economic or other negative conditions, may disrupt our business, which could have a material adverse effect on our operations, liquidity, financial condition and financial results." in our Annual Report on Form 10-K for the fiscal year ended February 1,2020.
+While we have experienced increased sales, especially in our hunting and shooting category, since the beginning of the COVID-19 pandemic, we cannot predict the future impact on us of the the COVID-19 outbreak.
+For instance, our financial results and operations would be significantly impacted if we were required or we deemed it appropriate to temporarily suspend or restrict the operations of a significant number of our stores.
+Further, the impact of the pandemic on the general economy could impact consumer behavior and dampen discretionary spending.
+The future impact of the COVID-19 pandemic will depend on a number of future developments, which are highly uncertain and cannot be predicted, including, but not limited to the duration, spread and severity of the COVID-19 outbreak, the resurgence of COVID-19, the effects of the outbreak on our customers and vendors and the remedial actions and stimulus measures adopted by local and federal governments, including the potential temporary closing or restrictions on the operations of our stores.
+For more detailed information on the potential impact of COVID-19 to our business, we refer you to Item 1A, Risk Factors, "The novel coronavirus (COVID-19) pandemic, efforts to mitigate or disrupt the pandemic and related weak, or weakening of, economic or other negative conditions, may disrupt our business, which could have a material adverse effect on our operations, liquidity, financial condition and financial results" in our Annual Report on Form 10-K for the fiscal year ended February 1, 2020.